BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 While this may work fine for just a few terms, if we want to search for many terms  this can still be rather tedious.
 We can try using the `-f` option instead.

-For example if we want to search for these genes: Ace, Ada, Zen, Alc, Alh, Bdp1, Bft, bwa.
+For example if we want to search for the genes *Ace, Ada, Zen, Alc, Alh, Bdp1, Bft & bwa*.

-First we need to create a file, and enter the genes of interest one per line.
+First we need to create a file, and enter the genes of interest **one per line**.
+(Do this **using nano** as some other text editors like notepad, wordpad, word etc will break this.)
+Take care that there are *no trailing spaces after the gene names, and there are no empty lines.*
 Call this file "gene_names".
 Then we can perform the search by:

 ```
 grep -wif gene_names BDGP6_genes.gtf
 ```

-However, take care that there are no trailing spaces after the gene names, and there are no empty lines.

 #### Example 5: inverse search
 {:.no_toc}

-We can use the `-v` option to perform an inverse search.
+We can also use the `-v` option to perform an inverse search.
 For example, to extract entries for all protein-coding genes, we can run:

 ```
 grep -w protein_coding BDGP6_genes.gtf